korayleigh/t3a2-a/README.md

 ---
 ## Application Architecture Diagram

+The following diagram represents a high level structure of the web application showing major components.

 ![Application Architecture Diagram](docs/application_architecture_diagram/application_architecture_diagram.drawio.png)
 [Click here for full image](https://github.com/korayleigh/t3a2-a/blob/main/docs/application_architecture_diagram/application_architecture_diagram.drawio.png)

 ---
 ## User Stories

-The following user stories describe the intended features of the web application.
+The following user stories describe the intended features of the web application from the point of the intended users.
+They are grouped under headings of broader functionality.

 ### Menu

 - As a customer, I want to browse available dishes, so I can decide what to order.
 - As a customer, I want to search the menu for a particular dish, so I can find it quickly without scrolling for ages.
-- As a customer, I want to filter the menu to dishes of a particular category/style/ingredient/hotness/food allergy, to customise the list to my needs.
+- As a customer, I want to filter the menu to dishes of a particular category, ingredient, spiciness, or food allergy, to customise the list to my needs.
-- As a manager, I want to manage the list of available dishes, so I can ensure customers are well informed.
+- As a manager, I want to manage the list of available menu items, so I can ensure customers are well informed.
+- As a manager, I want to add images to menu items, so that the customer can better visualise them.

 ### Orders

 - As a customer, I want to build an order so I can purchase multiple dishes at once
 - As a customer, I want to see the status of my order, so can know it's progress
 - As a waiter, I want to see all current orders, so I may assist customers with any queries.
-- As a chef, I want to see the pending orders/dishes, so I can prioritise and cook them.
+- As a chef, I want to see information about pending orders and dishes, so I can prioritise and cook them.
-- As a manager, I want to see pending orders/dishes, so I can monitor the kitchen's progress and restaurant operations.
+- As a manager, I want to see information about pending orders dishes, so I can monitor the kitchen's progress and restaurant operations.
-- As a manager, I want to edit orders, so that I can make changes for customer service or other reasons.
+- As a manager, I want to edit details of orders, so that I can make changes for customer service or other reasons.

 ### Users

-- As the owner and administrator of the website, I want to be able to restrict access to staff-only features (such as the orders dashboard), so that general users of the site will not be able to access these functions.
+- As the owner and administrator of the website, I want to be able to restrict access to staff-only features (such as the orders dashboard), so that general users of the site (such as customers) will not be able to access these functions.

 ---